KonnorRogers/mrujs/README.md

 <a data-method="delete" href="/logout">
 ```

-This will create a form, append it to the body, and then submit the form
+This will create a `fetch` request and then navigate to the new page if
-with a hidden value with the method value set to "delete" so the server
-knows to perform a delete.
+redirected, or refresh the current page is no redirect found.

 ## Roadmap